Vontei/notes/week02/02-exercises/js-match-maker/README.md

 ## Refactor

 1. Instead of asking for the number of students, start by obtaining the student info and then asking the user if s/he would like to add another student.
 Continue until the user says no, and then move on to mentors.
 The final output should be the same.
-1. After the output, then ask the user for a city name.
+1. After the output, ask the user for a city name.
 Display all the mentors in that city.

 ## Bonus